 The best part of this pie was seeing my oldest son’s eyes light up when he got home from school and saw it in the back of the fridge.
 And yes, he did ask if I had already photographed it before he started digging in 🙂

 - 1 - 8 ounce package cream cheese, softened

 - 1 cup Nutella spread

-- Bake the pie crust in a 10 inch pie plate according to the package directions.
+- Bake the pie crust in a 9 1/2 inch deep dish pie plate according to the package directions.
 Let cool completely.

 This is a very soft set pudding like pie.
 You could also freeze it for a thicker consistency.

 Amount Per Serving: Calories: 463Total Fat: 29gSaturated Fat: 18gTrans Fat: 0gUnsaturated Fat: 6gCholesterol: 34mgSodium: 225mgCarbohydrates: 47gFiber: 2gSugar: 33gProtein: 6g